The House

 This room was the site of many special occasions for the Faulkner family, including the wedding receptions of his daughter, Jill, and niece, Dean.
 The funeral viewing for Caroline Barr, Faulkner’s “Mammy”, took place here in 1940.
 Faulkner’s own funeral was held in this room.
 The Chickering piano was Estelle’s, and her sheet music collection was stored in the cabinet beneath the Japanese doll brought back from Faulkner’s Nagano visit in 1955.
 The gold-framed portrait of Faulkner in his riding habit is an oil-painted Cofield Studio photograph.

-Faulkner built this room after 1950.
+Faulkner added this room ca. 1954.
 The plot outline of A Fable is written on the wall in Faulkner’s hand.
 He used graphite pencil and a red grease pencil to set down this working plan for the novel, which is about Holy Week set during World War I.

 BACK HALL

-The pantry and kitchen were added to the house in 1910 and outfitted with modern appliances circa 1954.
+The pantry and kitchen were added to the house in the 1930s and outfitted with modern appliances in 1954.
 On the left side of the pantry, you can view the Faulkner family phone numbers written on the wall.
 Past the pantry is the kitchen, where Faulkner often wrote in the winter because it was the warmest room in the house.

 Second Floor Rooms